atexcode/vue-fabricjs-starter/README.md

 # FabricJs Starter - Vue 3

-A starter kit for building applications using Vue 3 and Fabric.js.
-This project provides a basic setup for integrating Fabric.js with Vue 3, allowing you to work with text, images, and background images with clipping paths.
+`vue3-fabricjs-starter` is a starter kit designed for building applications with Vue 3 and FabricJs.
+This project provides a foundational setup for integrating Fabric.js with Vue 3, making it easier to create and manipulate graphical elements within your applications.

-## Features
+### Key Features:

-- Add and manipulate text on the canvas
+- **Text Handling:** Add and edit text elements on the canvas.
-- Upload and add images
+- **Image Integration:** Upload and manage images on the canvas.
-- Add and manage background images with clipping paths
+- **Background Images:** Set background image with clipping path for advanced visual effects.

+Whether you're building a canvas-based application or a creative tool, this starter kit offers a solid base to build upon with Vue 3 and Fabric.js.

 ## Installation